There's a little extra feature on my car that I have yet to see on another TVR Wedge...

 used to mount the cruise components on the original car; none of them did what I wanted so they were all scrapped.

-the cruise components and established that they worked, which took a bit of
+the bits and pieces and established that they worked, which took a bit of

 thinking about - I bypassed the overspeed relay; one wire has to be earthed to simulate connection via the brake